PUNCTURE THE NECK

 The lack of a clear trigger for early escalation and the fact that early escalation will almost always ultimately represent a 'false alarm', has the potential to create a barrier to effective priming.
 Clinicians may be reluctant to initiate priming early due to concerns about being seen to have panicked or overreacted.

-CICO Status to READY: In the situation where a best effort at one lifeline has been completed without providing entry into the Green Zone, the CICO Status escalates to READY.
+CICO Status to READY: In the situation where a best effort at one lifeline has been completed without providing entry into the Green Zone the CICO Status escalates to READY.
 This prompts the team to call for help, allocate someone to perform CICO Rescue (in case this ultimately becomes necessary) and confirm that the equipment to perform CICO Rescue is available at the bedside.
 These actions encourage the team the contemplate the possibility of CICO Rescue early, ensure that an appropriately skilled clinician is allocated to perform the procedure and allow the allocated proceduralist to begin preparing both practically and psychologically to perform this confronting intervention.
 It is not necessary to open the CICO Rescue kit as this stage.

 CICO Status to SET: In the situation where best efforts at two lifelines have both been unable to provide entry to the Green Zone, the CICO status escalates to SET.
 This mandates the airway management team to take all steps towards CICO Rescue without actually initiating the procedure itself.
 This should include assembling equipment for the preferred initial technique, identifying and marking landmarks by palpation (or using ultrasound where this will not delay performance of CICO Rescue if CICO status escalates to GO) and, time permitting, infiltrating with adrenaline containing local anaesthetic to reduce bleeding.
 At the completion of the SET phase, the team should be poised to perform CICO Rescue immediately if the CICO Status escalates to GO.
+The CICO Status should not escalate beyond SET unless best efforts at all three upper airway lifelines have been unable to secure entry into the Green Zone.

 CICO Status to GO: In the rare situation where best efforts at all three lifelines have been unsuccessful, the CICO Status escalates to GO.
 At this stage the patient should be pulled towards the head of the bed to allow extension of the neck, and CICO Rescue initiated.
 The priming process encouraged by the CICO Status tool should enable CICO Rescue to be implemented with minimal delay once a CICO situation is declared.
 Where a cannula technique is intended and the oxygen saturations are still >90% it is sufficient to re-establish airway patency using a cannula (a relatively low-risk procedure) and delay insufflation of oxygen (the component of cannula oxygenation associated with most risk), secure in the knowledge this can be readily instituted if oxygen saturations begin to fall.

 If, following any escalation in the CICO status, entry into the Green Zone is subsequently achieved by an attempt at an alternate lifeline, no further progression is warranted while access to the Green Zone is maintained.
 The CICO Status should remain at the escalated level, however, in case access to the Green Zone is inadvertently forfeited and a return to the funnel of the Vortex occurs.
-Only once a secure airway that is suitable for the context has been established, should the CICO Status reset to its default 'neutral' status.
+Only once a secure airway that is suitable for the context has been established, should the CICO Status 'stand down' to its default 'neutral' status.

 It is appropriate to consider the need to reinstitute a previously elevated CICO Status in any circumstance where secure access to the Green Zone has the potential to become compromised, such as during extubation.

 Kits should be constructed with attention to the available evidence for effectiveness and safety of different techniques.
-In particular a clear understanding of the equipment and technique requirements for safe performance of oxygen insufflation when using a cannula CICO Rescue technique should be understood (more information on this is available here)
+In particular a clear understanding of the equipment and technique requirements for safe performance of oxygen insufflation when using a cannula CICO Rescue technique should be understood (more information on this is available here).